 Conditions to Close

-Conditions to close are the remaining lender requirements that must be satisfied before final approval to fund the mortgage.
+Outstanding lender requirements that must be satisfied before the loan can fund.

 Conditions to close are the remaining lender requirements that must be satisfied before the mortgage can receive final approval to fund.